rashtastic/r1/index.md

 This is followed by a closer look at the [Correlation Structure](#correlational-eda) of groups of metrics by similarity.

-An additional exploratory step looks for [IPEDS Metrics](#correlations-with-ipeds-indicators) showing high correlations with the primary metrics, which introduces additional avenues of analysis.
+An additional exploratory step looks for [IPEDS Metrics](#correlations-with-ipeds-indicators) showing high correlations with the primary metrics, introducing additional avenues of analysis.

 The results of these initial examinations informs peer selection via [PCA Biplots](#peer-selection-via-biplots) and via a [Distance Criterion](#peer-selection-via-nearness).
 We conclude with a candidate [Peer Selection](#peer-selection).